 - 11.1 The Council is required to pay off an element of its accumulated capital borrowing need (the CFR) through an annual revenue charge (the Minimum Revenue Provision MRP). - 11.2 The Council will use the Asset life method of calculating MRP, which means MRP will be based on the estimated life of the assets. - 11.3 Further details about MRP are included in Appendix 6.

 12 BORROWING STRATEGY

 Borrowing Requirement

-12.1 The Authority is currently debt free, and the current capital expenditure plans show no need to borrow.
+12.1 The Authority is currently debt free.
+However, the capital expenditure plans show a need to borrow over the medium term.

 Sources of Borrowing